MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/n1sdp/run-on-n1sdp.rst

                COM<n+2> - System Control Processor (SCP)
                COM<n+3> - Manageability Control Processor (MCP)

-Please check Device Manager in Windows or ls /dev/ttyUSB* in Linux to identify <n..>
+Please check Device Manager in Windows or ls /dev/ttyUSB* in Linux to identify <n>.

 Use a serial port application such as *PuTTy* or *minicom* to connect to all virtual COM ports with the following settings: